princefishthrower/chrisfrew.in/src/content/blog/warn-sap-users-of-locked-objects-then-kill-their-session/index.md

 ## BDC Tricks To Finally Close The User Session

 I searched and searched, but there seems to be no function module that can explicitely close a specific user session - there's probably good reason for this!
-(Though I can't _possibly_ think of why :thinking: :wink:)
+(Though I can't _possibly_ think of why :thinking: 😉)

 I couldn't even find another 'forbidden' `Th****` function module that can do this.
 However, this _is_ possible through the standard SAP GUI, and we've already mentioned it in this post, our friend transaction `SM04`.
 By double clicking on a user (using me for an example), we get a list like this (sorry for the black boxes - don't want to inadvertantly reveal anything that may be proprietary):